Corporate Governance by Workers

 icon share X icon share facebook icon share linkedin

-What are the consequences of worker private information for corporate governance?
-When informed workers are compensated partly in equity, they may leave the firm if they observe low managerial effort, reducing the firm value and the manager’s own compensation.
-Counterintuitively, granting equity to workers can thus increase managers’ effort incentives, despite crowding out managers’ ownership in the firm.
-Worker equity also exerts downward pressure on wages, since worker exits are more costly to the firm and manager when workers are underpaid.
-We therefore propose a new governance mechanism through worker departure, and provides a new explanation for the prevalence of worker equity compensation.
-The model generates several testable predictions on worker compensation package, labor bargaining power, capital structure, and managerial performance.
+When workers are compensated partly in unvested equity, they may leave the firm if they observe low managerial effort, reducing the firm’s value and the manager’s compensation.
+We call this the worker monitoring channel.
+Through this channel, unvested worker equity grants can increase managers’ effort incentives, despite diluting the manager’s equity stake.
+Worker monitoring also links compensation markdowns to managerial incentives, since worker exits are more costly to the firm and manager when workers are underpaid.
+Our model identifies a new governance role for rank-and-file workers, provides a new explanation for the use of broad-based unvested equity compensation, and generates testable predictions about how worker equity interacts with compensation markdowns, labor bargaining power, capital structure, and managerial performance.

 Anthony Lee Zhang